systemsomicslab/mtbinfo.github.io/MS-DIAL/tutorial.md

 #### Section 1-6-4
 #### MSP format as GC/MS library
-MS-DIAL supports the MSP format (<http://www.nist.gov/srd/upload/NIST1a11Ver2-0Man.pdf>) in ASCII text, same as in section 6-1.
+MS-DIAL supports the MSP format (<http://www.nist.gov/srd/upload/NIST1a11Ver2-0Man.pdf>) in ASCII text, same as in **section 6-1**.
 MS-DIAL accepts two fields for ‘retention’ information as the reference: “RETENTIONTIME: ” or “RT”, and “RETENTIONINDEX” or “RI”.
 Retention time information must be specified in minute [min] scale when possible.

 ![alt](images/image_10.png)
 Figure: an example of MSP format library for GC/MS